 11. Restricting Movement

 Restricting dogs to specific rooms or spaces if they affected by allergies.
 This will prevent the further spreading of allergens.

 12. Dog Free Bedrooms

-Keeping dogs out of the bedroom and off furniture if you are frequently affected by pet allergies.
+Keeping dogs out of the bedroom and off the furniture if you are frequently affected by pet allergies.
 The allergens are mostly affected by sleeping.

 13. Use Mask

 Wearing a dust mask and gloves while cleaning or in areas with dogs.
 If the areas are too dirty and dry, then you must use a face mask and gloves to clean the dog’s house.

 Brushing and cleaning dogs outdoors when possible.
 A clean and healthy environment will reduce the risk of dog allergies.

 Recommended Post: Top 10 Most Popular Show Dogs Breeds For Competitive Events